amitruck-ltd/docs/source/includes/_authentication.md

     "message": "We've sent you an OTP to your email"
 }
 ```
 On a preffered client navigate to the Login Otp endpoint with url [https://dev.api.amitruck.co/v2/auth/user/login/otp/](https://dev.api.amitruck.co/v2/auth/user/login/otp/).
 The following are the request and response payload in JSON format.
-This endpoint require to be authenticated and the password of the authenticaded user will be updated.
+This request if successful will send an OTP to the user and will be used for authentication.

 Item | Value
 ---------- | -------